+It has the best Japanese resources and reviews for each!
+It’s also more updated (though has fewer resources) than this article.
+Japanese Cheat Sheet.
 After 2 months of planning and composition (okay, so I did procrastinate quite a bit), I now understand how Moses felt when he descended Mount Sinai with the holy tablets.

-Unique features of these tables: S witch between hiragana and katakana -- ideal for testing youself; Includes the maru-moji font popular among young people; Has notes on vowel and consonant doubling; Lists katakana combinations used for the pronunciation of foreign words.
+Behold, Nihonshock’s newly revised and much improved Japanese cheat sheet!
+This is a “cheat sheet” for the Japanese language.
+It is an attempt to condense and organize as many of the basic elements of the language onto one sheet of paper as possible.
+How do I use it?
+Hiragana & Katakana.
+Unique features of these tables: Switch between hiragana and katakana -- ideal for testing youself; Includes the maru-moji font popular among young people; Has notes on vowel and consonant doubling; Lists katakana combinations used for the pronunciation of foreign words.

 Hiragana and katakana are syllabaries used to write Japanese.
 NihongoPeraPera | How to Become Fluent in Japanese.
 Speedanki: Kanji Flash Cards with JLPT Vocabulary.
 The JLPT Study Page.
 AJATT: All Japanese All The Time. 日本語資源 - Nihongoresources.com.
 Where do the kana come from The simple answer to this question is: "from kanji".